Leafwing-Studios/leafwing-website/content/projects/index.md

 template="projects.html"
 +++

 Interested in keeping up to date with our projects?
-Join our [email list](../mailing-list/index.md) (with granular interest categories!) or add our blog to your [RSS](https://leafwing-studios.com/rss.xml)reader.
+Join our [email list](../mailing-list/index.md) (with granular interest categories!) or add our blog to your [RSS](https://leafwing-studios.com/rss.xml) reader.

 ## Fonts of Power